-“You can't enjoy professional-caliber progress with amateur-level planning,” explains Girvitz.
+“You can't enjoy professional-calibre progress with amateur-level planning,” explains Girvitz.

-Having a quantifiable goal—something more specific than looking better naked—is also helpful.
+Having a quantifiable goal—something more specific than lòoking better naked—is also helpful.
 Maybe that's dropping X amount of pounds.
 Maybe it's a percentage of fat loss.
 Whatever.
-It’s not that numbers are the be-all and end-all, but they're measurable in a way that other things aren't.
+It’s not that numbers are the be all/end all, but they're measurable in a way that other things aren't.
 Information is feedback.
 200 pounds is 200 pounds.
-If you’re not sure where to start and can afford it, do some research and find an expert (trainers or nutritionists) to get you on your way.
-If you can’t, there are plenty of great free resources online.
+If you’re not sure where to start, and can afford it, do some research and find an expert (trainers or nutritionists) to get you on your way.
+If you can’t there are plenty of great free resources online.

 5. Maintaining fitness goals is a lifestyle.

-The difference between the first and second photo at the top of this article is 13 months and 31 pounds.
-If we are getting specific my posture, my tan, and the lighting are also better in the second photo… but there was no cut or dehydration.
+The difference between the first and second photo at the top of this article is thirteen months and thirty one pounds.
+If we are getting specific my posture, my tan, and the lighting are also better in the second photo…but there was no cut or dehydration.
 It was a regular day.
-When I began the abs experiment, I was naive.
-I had assumed that achieving a superhero body was something that was—I don't know—ten or 15 pounds away?
-When I lost those first ten pounds, I was surprised and disappointed to find that I was only a slightly better-looking version of myself.
-Same thing when I got to the 20-pound mark.
+When I began the abs experiment I was naive.
+I had assumed that achieving a superhero body was something that was—I don't know—ten or fifteen pounds away?
+When I lost those first ten pounds I was surprised and disappointed to find that I was only a slightly better looking version of myself.
+Same thing when I got to the twenty pound mark.
 It was only in retrospect and checking in with photos, that I realized how drastic those changes actually were.
-After the experiment, there was a decision to make.
+After the experiment there was a decision to make.
 I could go back to how I was eating/exercising before, which would have undone the work I had put in.
-I could try and keep going with the experiment and make a push for a short-term six-pack, though what I had been doing during the eight-day challenge had lead to shitting myself twice.
-Or I could try and find some maintenance level—a new normal that fit with the other things I wanted in my life.
+I could try and keep going with the experiment and make a push for a short term six-pack, though what I had been doing during the eight day challenge had lead to twice shitting myself.
+Or I could try and find some maintenance level: a new normal that fit with the other things I wanted in my life.
 Happily, I’m in better shape now than I was when I finished the ab project, though admittedly still not the svelte figure I had imagined.
 The difference is that the fundamentals of what I’m doing are now leaps and bounds above where I was, so much so that nailing the basics doesn’t take much effort.
 If I decide to make another attempt at a body transformation I’ve got better baselines to start from.
 “There are a lot of ways up the mountain.
 But what I’d suggest is taking a look at what takes the least amount of work for you to implement mentally,” said Girvitz.
 “You shouldn’t need to perform mental calisthenics.
 If it’s simple, it’s probably a good fit for you.
 If you use a plan that fits in your pre-existing structure of your life then you’re more likely to actually do it.
 Once that plan is a part of your life, you can always adjust from there.”